 Eight youth from the 'STARS' project, at Delisle Youth Services, came together over two weekends to collaborate with mindyourmind to create an online tool.
 The youth wanted to create something that would help others understand some of the words that we hear and/or use every day.
 In the hopes, that it break the barriers that constrict us from being ourselves.
 We also hope that it unites us to come together and fight various issues like stigma, discrimination, ignorance and hate.
+Check out the "Queer as Soup" tool.

 Queer as Soup is an education tool that gives definitions, historical backgrounds, online resources, sexual orientation, sexual identity, gender identity and other related terms.